 This walk is best suited to photographers who are already comfortable with their camera controls and have a working knowledge of the concepts of aperture, shutter speed, film speed (ISO) and white balance.
 The recommended equipment for the walk is a camera capable of at least ISO 3200, an appropriate portrait lens (eg. at least 70mm or longer) with a reasonably wide aperture (eg. f/2.8 or wider).
-If you own a 50mm f/1.8 prime lens, it's ideal when used with a cropped sensor camera.
+If you own a 50mm f/1.8 prime lens and a cropped sensor camera, that's ideal.
+For full frame cameras, a 85mm f/1.8 is preferred.
 Tripods should be left at home as they are usually impractical on this walk.
 You will not require a flash or any other lighting equipment.

 We meet at sunset at Federation Square and return to finish at the same location 2.5 hours later.
 Each walk is limited to 4 photographers.
 The fee for each participant is $55.

 This walk is scheduled and organised through my group on the meetup.com website.

 "Lots of fun with David, lots to learn and improve!
 Highly recommended!" - Christian, June 2017

 "Really enjoyed this meetup.
 I learned heaps.
 David is a great teacher." - Simon, May 2017

 "I must say David is a great teacher and very knowledgeable person.
 After this class, I have started seeing the lights so differently.
 It changed my perspective of portrait photography and night shooting.
 Highly recommend this class !" - Shailly, April 2017